Size Matters: Large Graph Generation with HiGGs: Experiments

+We employ three graph datasets in our experimentation, two of which are well beyond the scale limitations of current models.
+As in \citet{Vignac2023DiGress:Generation}, we first evaluate the performance of \method in reproducing the Stochastic Block Model (SBM) benchmark graphs from \citet{Martinkus2022SPECTRE:Generators}.
+This dataset allows comparison of \method against simply using one of its component models at these low graph sizes.
+As a smaller large graph we use the popular Cora citation network \cite{Sen2008CollectiveData}.
+As an example of a large social graph we use the Facebook Page-Page graph published by \citet{Rozemberczki2021Multi-ScaleEmbedding}.
+This is an undirected graph of $|V|$ = \np{22470} nodes.
 The most critical parameter for \method is the resolution $r$ used by Louvain partitioning.
-As resolution increases so does the number of partitions and there is a corresponding decrease in the size of those partitions.
 If $r$ is too high then the number of edges in $h_2$, and the level of information that must be encoded in $h_2$, increases rapidly.
 Conversely, if $r$ is too low, then the size of $h_1$ graphs can be too large for pairs to fit in-memory during edge-sampling.